alexch/codelikethis/public/lessons/agile/test_driven.md

 * Verify one condition per test
 * Test separate concerns separately
 * Ensure commensurate effort and responsibility

-# Tests Are An Extension of Code

-* Every time you write code, you write tests that exercise it
-* That means that if you change the code, and the tests break, you must either
-  * Change the tests to match the new spec
-  * Change the code to meet the old spec
-* Do not remove the failing tests
-  * Unless they no longer apply to the new code's design or API
-  * Do not work around the failing tests
-* Test code is not "wasted" or "extra" -- tests are first-class citizens

 # Part III: Advanced Techniques